 If the business owner works very much ‘in’ the business and is the driving force, then, although the business may be generating suitable profitability, it is unlikely that when the business owner wants to cease working, there will be any significant value attributable to such a business.
 Working ‘in’ the business may earn the proprietor a satisfactory income but without consideration of the end game, maximum value would be difficult to realise.

-On the other hand, the proprietor who works ‘on’ their business and looks at the business itself as their product, may well go on to achieve significant value by way of a sale when the time comes for them to sell.
-Consideration of the ‘in’ versus ’on’ conundrum can significantly determine the roadmap of a business.
-Working ‘on’ a business involves establishing good corporate governance, good quality and accurate management information and strategies that are regularly considered and reviewed.
+On the other hand, the proprietor who works ‘on’ their business and looks at the business itself as their product can generate a value for that business.
+The proprietor that is working ‘on’ their business will be establishing good corporate governance, good quality and accurate management information and strategies that are regularly considered and reviewed.

 The question I am often asked is “How do I achieve that?”

 How to work on your business not in your business

 A business owner’s perception is that large immediate changes are required to transform their business, but this is not the case.
 I often use the term ‘elephant burgers’ – it’s impossible to eat a whole elephant in one go but it can be digested in bite size chunks over a period of time.
 Initial reactions to this term vary, but ultimately when the penny drops, it can become a light bulb moment.